ajithajayan/fKart/README.md

 Secure Checkout: Complete your purchase with our secure checkout process.

-Track Your Order: Stay informed about the status of your order with our order tracking feature....
+Track Your Order: Stay informed about the status of your order with our order tracking feature.